 Monday, December 22, 2008

-United States Court of Apeals Districts
+United States Court of Appeals Districts

 There are currently 13 Different Federal Circuit Courts of Appeals in the United States.
 Each circuit Court of Appeals is in charge of hearing cases from a set number of States in the Union.